You cite a source in your paper and suddenly it says:

 The only clean solution is

-- Check in Zoterowhether a duplication exists
+- Check in Zoterowhether duplicates exist

-- Insert new citation
+- Insert new citation → Explicitly select the retained entry

-→ Explicitly select the retained entry - Click once on ‘Refresh’.
+- Click once on ‘Refresh’.

-After that, the 'a' and 'b' disappear.
+After that, the 'a' and 'b' should disappear.

 Remember